Boat Canvas Care and Use Instructions

 - When operating your boat at high speeds, make sure the canvas is in the stowed and secure position.

-- Do not trailer your boat with the canvas erected or installed on boat.
+- Do not trailer your boat with the canvas erected or installed on the boat.
 There are specific trailering covers available for this purpose.
 Please refer to your Dealer for these proper canvas accessories.

 - Clear vinyl panels are not intended for use while the boat is in storage or being moored.
 Clear vinyl panels do not hold up well against ultraviolet light.
 There are optional mooring covers, cockpit covers and fabric zip-in panels available that are intended for storage and mooring conditions.